 E. Appointment Continuation and Extensions/Renewals

-Postdoctoral Scholars are appointed at Stanford for fixed terms, by issuance of re-appointment notifications that may total up to four years.
-Faculty sponsors may request an extension beyond the four-year total (see sections 2.F and 2.G, below).
+Postdoctoral Scholars are appointed at Stanford for fixed terms, by issuance of re-appointment notifications that may total up to five years.
+Faculty sponsors may request an extension beyond the five-year total (see sections 2.F and 2.G, below).
 During its term, an appointment is contingent upon satisfactory performance and the existence of funding.
 At the end of the term and subject to the limits set forth in this policy, the appointment may be eligible for renewal, based on satisfactory performance, the existence of funding, programmatic need and continuing visa eligibility (for international Scholars).
 International Scholars should note that postdoctoral appointments are not guaranteed to match the length of visa eligibility.

 Postdoctoral training programs at Stanford are intended to be limited in duration and to prepare postdoctoral scholars for research careers in academia and elsewhere.
-Consistent with this philosophy, the university sets a four-year limit on the total term of postdoctoral appointments, at Stanford and elsewhere, in an effort to facilitate such transition.
+Consistent with this philosophy, the university sets a five-year limit on the total term of postdoctoral appointments, at Stanford and elsewhere, in an effort to facilitate such transition.
 Those who wish to remain in research at Stanford beyond the term limits of a postdoctoral scholar appointment should be moved, as warranted, to more appropriate classifications at the University.
-In the two circumstances listed below, faculty mentors may request an exception to the term limit policy in order to extend the current appointment of a postdoctoral scholar at Stanford beyond four years of total research experience.
+In the two circumstances listed below, faculty mentors may request an exception to the term limit policy in order to extend the current appointment of a postdoctoral scholar at Stanford beyond five years of total research experience.